CbacaSE/CbacaSE/README.md

 </div>

-Hello, I'm Chantal! 👽 I'm a full-stack software engineer with a need for speed!
-I'm looking to continue to pave my way through Software Development in the Automotive space!
+Hello, I'm Chantal! 👽 I'm a <a href="https://www.dictionary.com/browse/philomath">Philomath</a> who is excited for what the future brings to the technology world!

 - 🏎️ Car Enthusiast, 🎮 Gamer, & 🖥️ Computer nerd who also loves music! 🎵